Boost Your Ride

 Electric pedal-assist motor.
-The Indego electric bike is powered by a pedal-assist motor that allows you to ride up to 17 mph with an electric boost.
-This is perfect for climbing hills, shortening your commute, or just covering more ground!
+Indego electric bikes are powered by a pedal-assist motor that makes your movement count for more, allowing you to easily reach speeds up to 17 mph with an electric boost!
+They’re perfect for climbing hills, easily keeping up with the flow of traffic, and covering more ground in less time!

-You can use your key fob, phone number look-up, or credit card look-up to check out an Indego electric bike, the same way you would check out any other Indego bike.
+Once you sign up for a pass, you can use mobile unlock, your key fob, or phone number look-up to check out an Indego electric bike the same way you would check out any other Indego bike.

 Download the Indego App

-The best way to use Indego is to download the free Indego app!
-Use the app to find the closest Indego stations, find an Indego electric bike, and see dock and bike availability in real time!
+The best way to use Indego is to download the Indego app!
+Use the app to find the closest Indego stations, find an Indego electric bike, and see dock and bike availability in real-time!

 Got Questions?
 We've Got Answers!

 How is an Indego electric bike different from a classic Indego bike?

 How do I find and check out an Indego electric bike?